vamsi1281977/ipal/README.md

 End Module
 ```

 Guideline 3: Perfection of Part.
 Each function/procedure should do conceptually one thing and one thing only.
-This is illustrated in the following example.
+This is illustrated in the following example (see ReverseDigits).

 Example 004: Solution to Project Euler Problem 004
 ```